 2 – Wear High-Visibility Reflective Gear

 Another easy thing you can do to protect yourself while riding your bike is to wear high-visibility reflective gear and clothing.
 Even doing things as simple as donning a reflective vest or legwear, installing reflectors on your bicycle, and putting a flashing tail light on your seat can go a long way towards protecting you on the road.
-The entire idea behind wearing high-visibility gear while riding your bike is to increase the chances that a car will notice you before it’s too late.
+The entire idea behind wearing high-visibility gear while riding your bike is to increase the chances that a car will notify you before it’s too late.
 For more information on types of reflective gear, this article from Road Bike Rider is a great resource.

 3 – Use Your Official Hand Signal